Skip to Content

 How Do I Choose the Best Baby Food Lawyer for My Gerber Lawsuit?

-The attorneys at Wisner Baum have a proven track record in mass tort cases involving consumer harm.
-In 2019, our firm and co-counsel won a $2.055 billion jury verdict in a case involving a defective consumer product that we alleged caused our clients to develop cancer.
+We are leaders in the baby food litigation backed by a proven track record in mass tort cases.
+Our firm and co-counsel won a $2.055 billion jury verdict in another case involving a defective consumer product.
 This historic verdict helped pave the way for settlement agreements worth nearly $11 billion for thousands of people with similar claims.
-Put simply, we know what it takes to go up against corporate giants and win.

 LET Our Team HELP